1. Home

 When evaluating tools, match capabilities to your revenue motion.
 E-commerce brands should prioritize commerce integrations and automation.
 Service businesses should focus on routing and response speed.
 Sales-led teams should look for pipeline tracking and CRM sync.

-Best WhatsApp CRMs compared at a glance
+Best WhatsApp CRMs compared

 Tool